Skip to main content

 Frequently asked questions

-Some allergy medicines can be used to treat cold symptoms.
-For example, a decongestant can help relieve a stuffy nose or sinus pressure, regardless of what’s causing it.
-Older antihistamine medicines — like diphenhydramine — are allergy medicines that can help dry up runny nose from a cold.
-It’s sometimes used in cold medicines to help you sleep.
+Older antihistamine medicines — like diphenhydramine — are allergy medicines that can help dry up a runny nose from a cold.
+Diphenhydramine is sometimes used in cold medicines to help you sleep.
 But newer antihistamine allergy medicines — like loratadine or cetirizine — don’t help treat cold symptoms.

 Both allergies and a sinus infection can show up with congestion, headache, and cough.
 But there are some key differences.
 If you have facial pain, tooth pain, or fever, a sinus infection is more likely.
 Also, the headache from a sinus infection tends to be worse than a headache from allergies.